timelyportfolio/rCharts_nardon_kiskiras/Industry_French_RebalPrem.md

 ---
-title: Rebalancing Mystery
+title: Mystery of Rebalancing
-lead: Still a Mystery But New Research Makes It a Little Clearer
+lead: Still Unsolved But New Research Makes It a Little Clearer
 framework: pure
 mode     : selfcontained # {standalone, draft}
 highlighter: prettify